-Summary of basis for entitlement and 12 Months ended 30 June 2022 12 Months 30 June 2 Position assessment Date Paid Amount \$'000 Date Paid Amount \$'000 Chief Executive Officer (CEO) The remuneration package for the CEO provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the Board of Directors.
-Achievement of each KPI is measured on an annual basis against deliverables 1 October 2021 68 15 July 2020 66 linked to the CEQ strategic plan.
+Position Summary of basis for entitlement and assessment 12 Months 30 June 12 Months ended 30 June 2022 Date Paid Amount \$'000 Date Paid Amount \$'000 General Manager Corporate Services (GMCS) The remuneration package for the GMCS provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+7 July 2022 20 22 July 2021 19 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
-General Manager Finance (GMF) The remuneration package for the GMF provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-22 July 2021 19 15 July 2020 19 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
-Eligibility for performance payments only occurs where deliverables have been met.
 General Manager Operations (GMO) The remuneration package for the GMO provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-22 July 2021 16 15 July 2020 15 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+7 July 2022 17 22 July 2021 16 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
-General Manager Human Resources (GM HR) The remuneration package for the GMHR provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-22 July 2021 18 15 July 2020 18 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+General Manager People & Workplace Culture (GMP&WC) The remuneration package for the GMP&WC provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+7 July 2022 18 22 July 2021 18 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
+Eligibility for performance payments only occurs where deliverables have been met.
+General Manager Business Development (GMBD) The remuneration package for the GMBD provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+7 July 2022 18 22 July 2021 17 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.

-Summary of basis for entitlement and 12 Months 30 June 2 12 Months 30 June 2 Position assessment Date Paid Amount \$'000 Date Paid Amount \$'000 General Manager Infrastructure and Logistics (GMIL) The remuneration package for the GMIL provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+Position Summary of basis for entitlement and assessment 12 Months 30 June 2 12 Months ended 30 June 2022 Date Paid Amount \$'000 Date Paid Amount \$'000 General Manager Merchandise & Supply (GMMS) The remuneration package for the GMMS provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
-22 July 2021 17 15 July 2020 17 Eligibility for performance payments only occurs where deliverables have been met.
-General Manager Merchandise (GMM) The remuneration package for the GMM provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
+Eligibility for performance payments only occurs where deliverables have been met.
+7 July 2022 17 22 July 2021 16 General Manager Stakeholder Engagement (GMSE) The remuneration package for the GMSE provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
-22 July 2021 16 15 July 2020 15 Eligibility for performance payments only occurs where deliverables have been met.
-General Manager Stakeholder Engagement (GMSE) The remuneration package for the GMSE provides for performance payments to be made conditional on the achievement of key performance indicators (KPI) specified in the KMP's employment contract and subject to discretionary approval by the CEO.
-22 July 2021 14 15 July 2020 2 Achievement of each KPI is measured on an annual basis against deliverables linked to the CEQ strategic plan.
 Eligibility for performance payments only occurs where deliverables have been met.
-Total Performa nce Payments 168 152
+7 July 2022 14 22 July 2021 14 Total Performance Payments 175 168

-Conditional Entitlement to Performance Payments at 30 June 2022
+Conditional Entitlement to Performance Payments at 30 June 2023